-Because the daily time-frame is made up of more data than the time-frames below (a day instead of 1-hour, 5 min, etc), price covers a much bigger distance when it moves.
+Because the daily time-frame contains more data than the time-frames below (a day instead of 1-hour, 5 min, etc), price must cover a greater distance when it moves.

 One of the side effects of this is it makes you stop bigger… much bigger.

-When you trade S & D on the 1-hour as I do (I trade on the daily too, but not as often), your stop is usually around 30 – 40 pips per trade.
-Which isn’t too bad.
-On the daily, though, because it’s so much bigger, the stop is closer to 100 pips per trade- almost double that of the 1-hour.
+When you trade S & D on the 1-hour as I do (I trade on the daily too, but not as often), your stop usually come in around 30 – 40 pips per trade.
+Not bad, right?
+However, because the daily contains more data, your stop can be upward of 100 pips per trade – almost double the 1-hour!